wp-plugins/rvg-optimize-database/readme.txt

 * Some textual and link fixes

 = 1.1.6 [09/01/2012] =
-* Fixed the link to the options page
+* Fixed the link to the settings page

 = 1.1.3 [09/01/2012] =
-* Moved the 'Optimize DB Options' item to Dashboard 'Settings' Menu and the 'Optimize Database' item to the Dashboard 'Tools' Menu.
+* Moved the 'Optimize DB Settings' item to Dashboard 'Settings' Menu and the 'Optimize Database' item to the Dashboard 'Tools' Menu.
 That makes more sense!

 = 1.1.2 [08/30/2012] =
 * Minor bug fix for the new option page